The path to Tranquility (spring)

 1. It's time to rise out of the water

-Let's try a simple breathing exercise: take a deep breath, hold it for a few seconds, and feel your chest slowly expand with the airflow; then slowly exhale all the air and hold your breath for a few seconds.
-After repeating this a few times, we can try thinking about abstract topics, such as philosophy or poetry, to allow our consciousness to enter a calm inner space.
-In this space, emotional distractions fade away and consciousness can better integrate and stimulate during sleep.
-In this way, when we wake up the next day, our consciousness will be clearer.
+We can try a simple breathing exercise: take a deep breath, hold it for a few seconds, and feel the chest expand.
+Then, exhale slowly and hold it for a few seconds, feeling the calming of emotions.
+After repeating this exercise several times, we can focus on abstract topics, such as philosophy or poetry, to allow the mind to enter a calm inner space.
+Here, we temporarily detach from the body and allow emotions to subside.
+This allows consciousness to integrate and illuminate during sleep, leading to clearer thinking.

 Index